saurabhhusky/Supply_Chain_Analysis_Case_Study/README.md

 The dataset was imported into Jupyter Notebook and preprocessed to ensure that it was clean and structured in a manner that allowed for easy manipulation using pandas.

 The data was then analyzed using various pandas functions to gain insights into the different aspects of the supply chain.
-The answers to the diffrent questions were obtained by applying different pandas functions such as groupby, sum, mean, and count.
+The answers to the different questions were obtained by applying different pandas functions such as groupby, sum, mean, and count.
 The results were then visualized using various graphs and charts to provide a clearer picture of the data and insights obtained.

 Overall, the analysis provided valuable insights into the Supply Chain dataset, helping to identify trends and patterns that can be used to optimize the supply chain processes and improve customer satisfaction.